ModeShape/quickstart/modeshape-clustering/README.md

 The application will be running at the following URLs:

-        On the first server: <http://localhost:8080/modeshape-clustering/>
+        On the `master` server: <http://localhost:8080/modeshape-clustering/>
-        On the second server: <http://localhost:8081/modeshape-clustering/>
+        On the `slave` server: <http://localhost:8081/modeshape-clustering/>

 Open the above URLs in two different browsers (or 2 different browser tabs/windows).